 Our work is far-reaching, and we aren't afraid to stretch in order to achieve our goals.
 Our efforts are rooted in our deep relationships with our partners and community.
 While we try new approaches, we base our work in four foundational areas:

 Build a robust network of partners

 We are investing in building the connections and culture that support our work, including opening new community hubs where all of our partners can collaborate and develop shared solutions.

 Everyone wants young people to succeed, but truly coordinated action does not organize itself.
 It is not enough for educators to talk just with other educators, or employers just with other employers.
 We coordinate actionable steps for entire communities to come together, because no one entity can do this work alone.

 make best practice common practice

 Too often, the term “best practice” denotes an approach that is effective, but rare.
 We are not just identifying ideas that work -- we are helping others make them routine.

-HERE to HERE is now a freestanding organization.
-It is led by Abby Jo Sigal, as founding CEO, working with a team of 10 professionals and a network of dozens of employer, high school, post-secondary and CBO partners.
+HERE to HERE is now a freestanding organization led by Abby Jo Sigal, founding CEO, and supported by a team of nearly 20 professionals and a network of dozens of employer, high school, post-secondary and CBO partners.

 Our work is also made possible by critical funding from the Carnegie Corporation New York and Bill and Melinda Gates Foundation.